mlp6/fem/README.rst

 Documentation
 =============

-The latest documentation is automatically generated using sphinx and can be built in ``docs/``.
+The latest documentation is automatically generated using Sphinx and can be built in ``docs/``.
 The same documentation is also built and rendered automatically at http://fem.readthedocs.org/.